VoronDesign/VoronUsers/printer_mods/4k0b/StealthburnerDragonPiezoProbing/README.md

 ![Modification](Images/Modification.png)

 The modified piezo ring is placed on "washer.stl" and assembled as shown below.
 I filed all mating surfaces to make sure they are flat.
 When we bend the disc tightening the screws, it could break.
+The piezo disc is pretensioned by the screws, but this does not influence usability or sensitivity.
+It is a normal and valid use case for piezo elements.
 The wire can be knotted to make a cable strain relief.

 ![Assembly](Images/Assembly.png)